alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 although we can call it more familiarly "half a teraton", which has more punch.
-In the press you will find numbers as **400 gigatons of carbon**, which is nice because they are manageable numbers.
+In the press you will find numbers as **400 gigatons of carbon**, which is nice because they are easily manageable.

-Some part of that has by now been absorbed by the oceans and other natural processes, but we can assume that most of it remains floating around.
+Some part of that carbon has by now been absorbed by the oceans and other natural processes, but we can assume that most of it remains floating around.

 Good!
 We are getting there.